PAE304 Master Thesis Seminar

 Course contents are conveyed through presentations and workshops combined with individual and group work, with a strong emphasis on discussion and exercises.
 The exercises are scheduled as part of the preparation of the thesis research proposal, in order to facilitate an active learning process.
 Students will in this process deal with research design, methods for data collection and literature review.
 The course ends with a presentation of the thesis research proposal.

-Presentations and workshops, practical exercises and other information will be made available for those not able to attend classes in person or via Skype.
+Presentations and workshops, practical exercises and other information will be made available for those attending online from abroad.

 Additional course readings will be made available in class.

-Submission of a master thesis proposal and a final presentation of thesis research project
+Participation in class and group work, assignments, peer review, submission of a master thesis proposal and a final presentation of thesis research project.
+All activities are compulsory.

 Minimum requirements for entrance to higher education in Norway